🍴These 9 Mexico City restaurants made the world's top 1,000 list: 2026 update

 Sud 777

 We liked the tasting menu at Sud 777, which features Mexican ingredients with an Asian accent.
 And we thought it included plenty of food, but we like that they offer you an extra plate of meat, fish, or vegetables at no additional cost.
-It’s a bit out there, however, about 30 minutes south of the city without traffic.
+It’s a bit out there, however—about 30 minutes south of the city without traffic.

 Almara

-We’ll have to check out the Mediterranean restaurant Almara with our friend
+We’ll have to check out the Mediterranean restaurant Almara with our friend Nadine, who lives in the Juarez neighborhood where it’s located.

 Yoshimi is a Japanese restaurant in Polanco, so maybe that gives us another reason to get to that neighborhood, though it’s difficult to get us to try other Japanese places when we love Gin Chan so much.